Zgoly/MultiBloxy/README.md

 Ensure that you have the necessary .NET SDK and Framework installed.
 If they are missing, follow the installation instructions in the **Prerequisites** section.

 ### 3. Build the App
-To build the app, run the following command in the root directory of the project:
+To build the app, run the following command in the MultiBloxy directory of the project, where the .csproj and .cs files are located:

 ```bash
 dotnet build